-The Animal Humane of New Mexico raises funds with this annual event, held at Balloon Fiesta Park.
+The Animal Humane of New Mexico raises funds with its annual Doggie Dash & Dawdle, held at Balloon Fiesta Park.
 In addition to running or walking with your dog, there is a pet carnival, shopping, and the chance to adopt a pet if you don't have one.
 Register individually or as a team, to help homeless pets.
-Run a 5k or dawdle a two-mile walk with your four-legged friends.
+Run a 5K or dawdle a two-mile walk with your four-legged friends.
 There will be food, entertainment, and vendors throughout the day.

-With over 20 different galleries throughout the city participating, at no cost you can choose which ones to visit to find out what's happening with guilds, individual artists, and ongoing shows.
+With over 20 different galleries throughout the city participating in the First Friday ARTScrawl, you can choose which ones to visit at no cost and find out what's happening with guilds, individual artists, and ongoing shows.

-The annual Scandinavian Festival features Scandinavian folk art, jewelry, cookies, kids' crafts Scandinavian dancing and more.
-You're sure to that perfect gift for the upcoming holidays.
+The annual Scandinavian Festival features Scandinavian folk art, jewelry, cookies, kids' crafts, Scandinavian dancing, and more.
+You're sure to find that perfect gift for the upcoming holidays.

-There are a good many events in the Albuquerque area to honor veterans.
+There are a good many events in the Albuquerque area to honor veterans on Veterans Day.
 Find out about the various ways to honor veterans in this guide to events and ceremonies.

 Learn about sandhill cranes and the other birds and wildlife at the Bosque del Apache.
 There will be a wildlife art show, expo tent, and lots of activities for kids.
 Workshops cover photography and raptors.
 See why people travel the world to attend this event.

-Rooted in tradition, the celebration of Thanksgiving brings family and friends together for the most wonderful of sentiments: giving thanks.
-Enjoy the holiday with your family -- and if you're not cooking, here's where to find some brunch, buffet, takeout or dinner.
+Rooted in tradition, the Thanksgiving Dinner celebration brings family and friends together for the most wonderful of sentiments: giving thanks.
+Enjoy the holiday with your family -- and if you're not cooking, find some brunch, buffet, takeout or dinner.

-The annual holiday show features over 200 artists, entertainment, food and holiday music.
+The Rio Grande Arts and Crafts Festival annual holiday show features over 200 artists, entertainment, food, and holiday music.
 There will be a Holiday Creation Station for kids, where they can craft their own gifts.
 Find it at the Manuel Lujan complex at New Mexico Expo.

-Join the choral artists of Quintessence as they sing Handel's Messiah at Immanuel Presbyterian Church for a free holiday event.
+Join the choral artists of Quintessence as they sing Handel's Messiah at Immanuel Presbyterian Church for a free holiday Messiah Sing.
 Bring your own music score or use one provided.

-The men's choral group deProfundis will perform choral works that include familiar carols and spirituals.
+The men's choral group deProfundis perform choral works at its winter concerts that include familiar carols and spirituals.
 Hear them perform over Thanksgiving weekend at St. Michael/All Angels Church and Immanuel Presbyterian Church.
 Tickets are available at the door using cash or check.

 The River of Lights features light displays of animals and other creatures to walk through, with new ones are added every year.
 The light show takes place at the Botanic Gardens from 6 to 9:30 p.m.
 Closed December 24 and 25.